 18) How can I prevent bruising?
 Most patents will have a little bruising.
 We can try to minimize bruising by using Arnica before and after the procedure.
 Arnica is a natural “herb” that helps prevent bruising.

 19) How do I take care of the incisions?
 The areas that are sutured will require some simple care.
-Dr. Lopez asks that you use a Q-tip to cleanse the sutures with peroxide once a day and apply an antibiotic ointment three times a day to keep the sutures soft.
+Dr. Lopez and Dr. Perro ask that you use a Q-tip to cleanse the sutures with peroxide once a day and apply an antibiotic ointment three times a day to keep the sutures soft.
 In six to eight days, when the time arrives for suture removal, sutures that have been cared for will slide out easily.

 20) When can I shower?
 You can shower 48 hours after the surgery.
 Make sure that you pat dry the incisions well after the shower and apply the antibiotic ointment.

 21) What medications do I take following surgery?
 Dr. Lopez and Dr. Perro will ask you to take the following medications starting the day of surgery: 1- An antibiotic – generally Keflex for one week 2- Pain medicine – Vicodin or Percocet to take as needed 3- Antibiotic ointment- to place on the incision sites at least three times a day 4- Antiswelling medication- for patients that are not diabetic a Medrol dosepak will be given 5- Vitamin C 1 gram for 1 week before and two weeks following surgery to promote healing 6- Arnica- place under the tongue three tabs three times a day before meals for two weeks.